jroessler/bfl-kontext-hackathon/README.md

 - Steps: 1000-2000
 - Resolutions: [512,768,1024]

-Overall, we trained 4 different LoRAs that can be used in virtual try-on tasks, namely: *Socks-LoRA, Hat-LoRA, Glasses-LoRA,* and Sweatshirt*-LoRA. *****For each of these LoRAs, we collected ~10 training samples in the form of (a) a control image; image that serves as a starting point for FLUX.1 Kontext and (b) the target image; image that contains a green mask for the to-be modified area.
+Overall, we trained 4 different LoRAs that can be used in virtual try-on tasks, namely: *Socks-LoRA, Hat-LoRA, Glasses-LoRA, and Sweatshirt-LoRA*.
+For each of these LoRAs, we collected ~10 training samples in the form of (a) a control image; image that serves as a starting point for FLUX.1 Kontext and (b) the target image; image that contains a green mask for the to-be modified area.
 Note that we created these masks manually using Photoshop.
 For some examples, see below.

 | Control | Target |
 |---|---|